 Voting and Rating – Get the opinion of the group in seconds

 If you want to collect quickly and anonymous the opinion of your workshop attendees use the voting and the rating feature.

 Voting is straightforward, and people can just say if they like or not like an idea.
 The rating provides you with the possibility to rate an argument from 0 to 5 stars.

 When all people voted and rated on ideas, you can display all the results by clicking one button.
 The cool thing here is that you can directly move the objects and cluster them based on the results.

-When you do an online workshop using zoom or MS teams, you have the option to mute people.
+When you do an online workshop using a video conference solution like Zoom, Webex, Microsoft Teams, Jitis, etc..., you have the option to mute people.
 In Collaboard you can't mute someone, but you can remove editor permissions if needed.

 In case you are facilitating a workshop with a facilitator team, you can have multiple facilitators on one board.
 In Collaboard are the following user roles and permissions present.